 Convening is the process of bringing together relevant stakeholders and mobilizing them to achieve joint outcomes.
 An effective convener needs to have the local legitimacy to bring relevant stakeholders together.
 Facilitation is the process of guiding the group of stakeholders to a successful conclusion.
-An effective

-Take a pragmatic approach.
-Use boundaries that make sense given the primary concerns of stakeholders.
+An effective given the primary concerns of stakeholders.
 For example, when stakeholders' primary concerns relate to water provision, watershed boundaries may be the most logical as in the case of Imarisha Naivasha Initiative (Case 5).